rmgibbo/wetfe/docs/glossary.md

 : The process whereby a character innervates a font with their soul: they remove soul chips Ⓢ from their health deque and dedicate them to a bloodfont or a manafont found within their equipment.
 Once innervated, each font typically grants power to the character, who becomes thus specially bound to their equipment.

 sound rest
-: A period of peace and relaxation sufficient to recuperate most of a being's mental and physical reserves.
-For example, a sound rest for a human typically involves eight hours of uninterrupted "good" sleep.
+: A period of peace and relaxation sufficient to recuperate a being's mental and physical reserves.
+Generally, it restores all soul chips Ⓢ to the being's health deque.
+A sound rest for a human being typically involves eight hours of "good" sleep.

 stack
 : The act of adding a chip to the top of a deque.
 Power chips Ⓟ, affliction chips Ⓐ, and trauma chips Ⓣ always accumulate in this manner; i.e. they never queue.